JoshuaR-Young/Personal-Finance-Spreadsheet/README.md

 # Personal-Finance-Spreadsheet
-Was a project that I worked on to track personal finances in depth.
+this spreadsheet is personal project that was created by Joahua Young and Jon Foresi to track personal finances on an in-depth level.
+You can find tools to calculate things like.
+  Monthly Expenses
+  Finance Planner
+  Minimum Monthly Payments on Credit Cards
+  Net Worth
+This Spreadsheet is aimed to help extrapolate your long term budgets and debts.